svenmueller/sphere-stock-xml-export/README.md

 npm test
 ```

-which will also execute `elasticio`
+which will also execute `elastic.io`